-The policy accompanies YST's Equality and Diversity Policy, Safeguarding Young People and Children's Policy, Recruitment & Selection Policy, Disciplinary Policy, Social Media Policy, Safeguarding Concerns Procedure, Complaints and Process Errors Procedure, Code of Conduct and Ethics Policy and the Whistleblowing Policy.
+The policy accompanies YST's Equality and Diversity Policy, Safeguarding Young People and Children's Policy and the Whistleblowing Policy.

 Implementation

 The YST will work with the Ann Craft Trust to ensure we address our core safeguarding responsibilities related to adults.